It was starting to seem like summer would never end, Tuesday a storm

 intersection.
 Straight ahead the road

-gate blocks entrance into a large field and right is a smaller field with an
+gate blocks entrance to a large field and right is a smaller field with an

 open cable gate.
 We park here in a wide